sudeeprp/default-coding/modeling-needs-techniques.md

 ### Downstream effects of Scenarios

-- Scenarios can also be used to fine-grain and separate life-cycles.
+Scenarios can also fine-grain and separate life-cycles.
-- The level of fine-graining contributes to the
+Such isolation contributes to the
 [real agile practices](modeling-real-agile.md)
-in the project
+in the project.